ONS 2020 Innovation Awards – objectives, criteria and jury assessment

 General Rules and Criteria for the ONS innovation awards

-Innovations accepted for consideration by the jury, and thereby for publication on the ONS web site and in the ONS Innovation Guide, should relate to industry requirements as outlined above, and:
+Innovations accepted for consideration by the jury, and thereby for publication on the ONS web site, should relate to industry requirements as outlined above, and:

-- constitute products, services or process solutions and/or applications which are new/newly developed, including management systems and work processes
+- constitute products, services or process solutions and/or applications, including management systems and work processes, which are new/newly developed

-Nominations that do not follow the formal requirements as dictated on the online portal will be rejected.
+Nominations that do not follow the formal requirements as outlined in the online portal will be rejected.

-The jury will allocate entries to the relevant awards (Innovation or SME Innovation).
-The following criteria will apply when evaluating the entries:
+The jury will allocate entries to the relevant awards (Innovation or SME Innovation) based on the information provided by the applicant.
+The following criteria will apply when evaluating the entries for both awards:

-- Level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or wider market)
+- Level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or global market)

-- Market readiness – whether any further development or demonstration is required in order to achieve market penetration
+- Market readiness – whether any further development or demonstration is required in order to achieve market penetration.
+The applicant should clearly describe whether the innovation is fully developed, has been demonstrated or has reached first commercial sales.
+The EU TRL (Technology Readiness Levels) scale can be used if applicable.

 - The local and worldwide market potential of the innovation (annual sales, etc)